Python Timeit() with Examples

 Timing Multiple lines in python code

-There are two you can execute multiple lines of code in timeit.timeit(), using a semicolon or by saving the code enclosed as a string with triple quotes.
+There are two ways to execute multiple lines of code in timeit.timeit(): by separating the lines with semicolons or enclosing the code as a string with triple quotes.

 Here are examples that show the working of it.